Mail Server Configuration

 Web mail is an open invitation to hackers and a strong password is your only protection.
 Good passwords are more than 6 characters, have a mixture of letters, numbers and punctuation characters and contain no words in the dictionary.
 Think of something you can remember but will be hard to guess.
 To change passwords, click on Settings, My Settings from the menu at the top.
 Enter your old password and your new one twice, then click on Save.

 Checkbox for Configuring New Mail ServerNow open your mail program (Outlook Express, Outlook, Eudora, Netscape, etc.) These instructions are for Outlook Express, but most mail programs will be quite similar.
-Outlook sometimes hides the "My server requires authentication" checkbox, but otherwise is straight-forward.
+Outlook hides the "My server requires authentication" checkbox in the More Settings dialog box, but otherwise is straight-forward.

 In Outlook Express, click on Tools, Acounts, Mail (tab), highlight your email account, Properties, Servers (tab).
 You should see a dialog box that looks a lot like the one on the right.
 Change the Account Name to your exact email address (several users have used @vcmail.net when they aren't on vcmail.net -- please use your proper email address here) and set your password.
 The last item toward the lower left corner is "My server requires authentication."
 Check this box.
 Click OK to save, Close to exit.